analog attorney

 By Bull Garlington

-The best undated planners make you more productive by giving you room to think on paper and shuffle your workflow like a deck of cards.
+The best undated planners, along with monthly planners, make you more productive by giving you room to think on paper and shuffle your workflow like a deck of cards.

 undated planners